kathrinjankakj/Booktracker/README.md

 There's always possibilities to extend this project and we're happy to do so, but it will take its time.

 ## Authors
-This project was created by Kathrin Janka and Lena Weeß as a submission for a university project (course "Agile Webanwendungen mit Python" at "Technische Hochschule Augsburg")
+This project was created by Kathrin Janka as a submission for a university project (course "Agile Webanwendungen mit Python" at "Technische Hochschule Augsburg")